 He grew up on a beach in Los Angeles, studied literature and writing in Boston and New York, and learned how to edit during his years working for G.P.
 Putnam’s Sons Publishing in Manhattan in the 1980s (see Peninsula Views).

 Ted has won numerous awards for his work, including four from the Washington Newspaper Publishers Association for his reporting, and the Foreword Review literary prize for his 2013 book of short stories about the Key Peninsula, “The Woodpecker Menace.”

 He was hired by the Key Peninsula News in 2009 as a reporter and became executive editor in 2016.
 Ted now assists part-time as an associate editor.
 He lives in Vaughn with his family, a fleet of half-built boats, and a rotating cast of dogs.

 Joseph came to the U.S. from Greece in 1968 to enroll as a pre-med undergraduate at the University of Chicago.
 To the dismay of his parents, counting on having a doctor in the family, he was lured away from medicine by archeology and then linguistics, which was where he parked for his undergraduate years and graduate school in Chicago.

-Somewhere in there, Joseph discovered computational linguistics and spent the next three decades writing language-processing software.
+Somewhere in there, Joseph discovered computational linguistics and spent the next two and a half decades writing language-processing software.
 Another career followed, this time in the arts, primarily printmaking and drawing, which he studied at Pratt Fine Arts Center and Gage Academy in Seattle.
 He said he owns the largest collection of his work.

 He’s a frequent contributor to the paper as a journalist, editor, On The Wing columnist and historian.
 His research into the history of this place was so inspiring he’s currently completing a book on Herron Island founders and settlers.